-Global Academics is a non-profit organization that creates opportunities for underserved African-American youth and young adults to engage in immersion learning and self-discovery through leadership development combined with travel to Africa, the Caribbean, and communities in Afro-Latin America.
+Global Academics is a non-profit organization that creates opportunities for underserved African-American youth and young adults to engage in immersion learning and self-discovery through leadership development combined with travel to explore the Black World.

 Although Black Girls and women have made tremendous gains in school and work over the last few decades, Black females continue to face challenges and barriers to leadership, including racial and gender biases that impact self-esteem, personal safety, positive identity formation, knowledge of self, conflict resolution, and more.
 As adults, there is much we can do to prepare Black girls and women to become leaders that challenge these biases and positively impact social justice issues in the community.